 Step 4 Authenticate a user

 To make and receive a 1-to-1 call or start a group call, authenticate a user to the Sendbird server by using their user ID through the

 authenticate() method.
 To receive calls, the

-SendBirdCall instance should be connected with Sendbird server.
+SendBirdCall instance should be connected with the Sendbird server.
 Connect socket by using the

 SendBirdCall.connectWebSocket() method after a user’s authentication has been completed.

 Note: You can implement both the Chat and Calls SDKs to your app.
-Two SDKs can work on the same Sendbird application for them to share users.
+The two SDKs can work on the same Sendbird application and share users.
 In this case, you can allow Calls to retrieve a list of users in the client app by using the Chat SDK’s method or Chat API.

 Note: If a